 Before I entered the world of marketing, I earned a Masters of Architecture from the University of Western Australia, and worked in architecture practices in Australia and Japan.

-My journey from architect to marketing coach
+My journey from architecture graduate to marketing consultant

 2011 – I started my architecture degree at the University of Western Australia.

 At the time I was working part time for an architect in Perth, but also learning everything I could about social media and the internet as a hobby.

 I started renting a coworking space in the Perth CBD with a handful of graphic designers, PR people, and branding experts – and spent my days and nights hanging out, working on projects together, and talking about marketing and building brands.

 I attended a Nic Granleese architectural photography workshop and that sparked my interest in architectural photography and the media.
 I started shooting projects around Perth, and eventually began running workshops for other architecture students to teach them what I was learning.

 I started Vanity Projects, originally as a Facebook page posting curated images and videos of architecture and design.
 Eventually this brand would turn into my marketing agency, and a bit of a container for whatever projects I was working on at the time (still the same today).

 2012 – I was chosen as the SONA representative for UWA, and attended the Nexus Student Congress in Newcastle.
 At the conference I met Rory Hyde and Stuart Harrison, the hosts of The Architects radio show on RRR Melbourne.
 I flew to Melbourne and sat in on one of their shows.
 As soon as I got back to Perth I joined our local radio station RTR and started learning the ropes of interviewing and broadcasting.